 If your research programs can be facilitated by partnering with the AAVSO, please contact our Campaign Coordinator, Elizabeth Waagen for assistance.

-Historical research: the AAVSO Archive
+Historical research: the AAVSO Archives

 The AAVSO is slowly making some of our historic materials available online in digital form.
 You may find out more about the AAVSO Archives and obtain a catalog of materials, finding lists, and other documentation by clicking here.
 If you have questions, please contact AAVSO Headquarters.

 Support the AAVSO